Here you can find Explanations for basic functionality and also some tips and tricks for more advanced users.

 App passwords are 16-digit security codes that allow a device to access your sciebo account.
 They are valid only once and are entered instead of the sciebo password when logging in.
 The use of app passwords is only useful in exceptional cases, for example, if the sciebo password would be stored in plain text on your end device.*

-- Click on your name in the top menu bar, then on “Settings” and then on “Security”.
+Click on your name in the top menu bar, then on “Settings” and then on “Security” and then the “Devices & sessions” section.

 9 - Dangerous Mistakes